-Annie Proulx, author of Brokeback Mountain (2005), wrote a strong polemic against this one in the British newspaper "The Guardian", venting her disgust and disappointment that her film was beaten by Paul Haggis' at the Oscars, one of the Academy's more controversial decisions in years.
+Annie Proulx, author of Brokeback Mountain (2005), wrote a strong polemic against this movie in the British newspaper "The Guardian," venting her disgust and disappointment that her film was beaten by Paul Haggis' at the Oscars, one of the Academy's more controversial decisions in years.

 Michael Peña, Don Cheadle, Terrence Howard, and Shaun Toub all have appeared in the Marvel Cinematic Universe with the latter two appearing in Iron Man (2008), but again had no scenes together.
 Don Cheadle replaced Howard in Iron Man 2 (2010) and Iron Man Three (2013), with the latter featuring a cameo by Toub.
 Peña appeared in Ant-Man (2015) as Luis.

 A few years after the release of Crash (2004), The Hollywood Reporter polled hundreds of voters in the Academy on what votes they would recast if given the chance; Brokeback Mountain (2005) received more votes than this film.